JiaMing-github123/case-aware-legal-assistant-rag/README.md

-# Malaysian Industrial Relations Legal Assistant
+# CASE-AWARE LEGAL ASSISTANT USING RAG

 An AI-powered legal assistant designed to answer questions related to the Industrial Relations Act 1967 (Act 177).
 The system uses a Retrieval-Augmented Generation (RAG) architecture with FastAPI as the backend and an HTML frontend.